gethop-dev/hop-documentation/docs/source/how-to/delete-aws-resources/main.rst

    $: touch empty-variables.env

-And then use the Hop Command Line tool to sync the Parameter Store with the empty file:
+And then use the HOP Command Line Tool to sync the Parameter Store with the empty file:

 .. code-block:: console